bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.1-intro-spas-and-mern-stack/README.md

 <img src="https://i.imgur.com/d9T3Vqw.png" height="400">

-### 2. Building the React App's Production Code
+### Build the React App's Production Code

-We will soon be coding the Express server to serve the production **index.html** page.
+We will soon be coding the Express server to serve the production React app.

 Thus, we need to build the React app's code locally into production code at least once so that the Express server does not raise an error.

 The `create-react-app` CLI includes tooling and a **build** script in **package.json** that, when run, compiles the the code in the **src** and **public** folders of the React project into production code - placing it into a folder named **build**.